KarlK90/CPPG-Presentation/slides/presentation.md

 </div>
 <div class="col-xs">

-* > I believe C++ instills fear in programmers, fear that the interaction of some details causes unpredictable results.
-Its unmanageable complexity has spawned more fear-preventing tools than any other language, but the solution should have been to create and use a language that does not overload the whole goddamn human brain with irrelevant details.
+* > I believe C++ instills fear in programmers, fear that the interaction of some details causes unpredictable results [...] but the solution should have been to create and use a language that does not overload the whole goddamn human brain with irrelevant details.

 </div>
 </div>